CDCgov/data-exchange-upload/upload-server/readme.md

 ### Configuring OAuth Token Verification Middleware

 The Upload API has OAuth token verification middleware for the `/files/` and `/info` endpoints.
-You can read more about it [here](internal/README.md).
+You can read more about it [here](internal/readme.md).
 OAuth is disabled by default.

-If you would like to enable it, you need to set the following environment variables with your OAuth settings:
+To enable it, set the following environment variables with your OAuth settings:

 *upload-server/.env*: